 With most lead companies you can filter by age on health or Medicare leads to target those in the 64-65 age group.

-If you offer multiple products lines such as P&C or Life you can create an age filter for these leads as well.
+If you offer multiple product lines such as P&C or Life you can create an age filter for these leads as well.
 Think of these as “bonus value” leads.
 You will have the opportunity to sell and auto, home or life policy and potentially a Medicare product as well.

 NextGen Leads is a popular choice for Medicare leads.